 3. Develop explosive power

 Try plyometric box jumps (on a plyometric box) to develop power.
-Matt Shore's Mind Body Goal can help to develop the glutes, quads, hamstrings and calves while strengthening the ligaments and tendons in the hips, knees and ankles.
+Try these plyometric exercises to develop your glutes, quads, hamstrings and calves while strengthening the ligaments and tendons in the hips, knees and ankles.
 Do 10 or more reps once a week to transform your leg strength and improve your 10K time.

 4. Build leg strength

-Alternate jump lunges (by Matt Shore, at Mind Body Goal) are a useful exercise for developing unilateral leg strength and power in the main muscles of the hips and lower limbs.
+Alternate jump lunges are a useful exercise for developing unilateral leg strength and power in the main muscles of the hips and lower limbs.
 Ensure you keep an upright torso and hit good depth as you decelerate into the lunge, before exploding back up and switching legs mid air.